CPAForgeThe tools desk

 Verdict#

 For most laptop-only CPAs and bookkeepers: Perixx PERIPAD-202 Plus — low cost, correct key travel, zero failure modes.
-If you're moving between offices, spend the extra $5–10 for the Arteck numpad or $10–15 for the Lekvey numpad if the aluminum build matters.
-The Kensington K72274US is the right pick for a fixed Windows desk where you want a peripheral that outlasts everything else on the desk.
+If you're moving between offices, spend the extra for the Lekvey numpad — the aluminum build and three-device pairing are worth it.
 Don't buy a fold-flat numpad for daily use — the hinges give out too fast.

 Editor's Pick